Armenian–Tatar massacres of 1905–1906: In Nakhichevan and Shusha

 After the Baku clashes, Muslim communities in the Nakhchivan district began smuggling consignments of weapons from Persia.
 By April, murders of Armenians in the district began to assume alarming proportions and the Armenian community applied to the Russian authorities for protection.
 However, Luigi Villari describes the district's governor as "bitterly anti-Armenian" and the vice-governor in Yerevan (referring to Maksud Alikhanov-Avarsky, the Sunni Moslem Avar vice-governor of the Erivan Governorate) as an "Armenophobe".

 On 25 May, acting on a previously arranged plan, bands of armed Tatars attacked the market area in the town of Nakhchivan, looting and burning Armenian businesses and killing any Armenians they could find.
 Approximately 50 Armenians were murdered and some of the Armenian shopkeepers were burnt alive in their shops.
 On the same day, Tatar villagers from the countryside began attacking their Armenian neighbours.
-Villari cites official reports mentioning that "out of a total of 52 villages with Armenian or mixed Armenian–Tartar populations, 47 were attacked, and of that 47, 19 were completely destroyed and abandoned by their inhabitants.
+Villari cites official reports mentioning that "out of a total of 52 villages with Armenian or mixed Armenian–Tatar populations, 47 were attacked, and of that 47, 19 were completely destroyed and abandoned by their inhabitants.
 The total number of dead, including those in Nakchivan town, was 239.
-Later, in a revenge attack, Armenians attacked a Tartar village, killing 36 people".
+Later, in a revenge attack, Armenians attacked a Tatar village, killing 36 people".

 The situation in Shusha was different than in Nakhchivan.
 According to the journalist Thomas de Waal, out of the 300 killed and wounded, about two-thirds were Tatars as the Armenians were better shooters and enjoyed the advantage of position.